Automated Screening Myths: What Actually Gets Your Salesforce Resume Dropped

-Where the 75% number came from
+Where the myth came from

 What ATS systems actually do

 Modern ATS is a sorting and searching tool, not a rejection engine.
-When a recruiter opens their queue of 400 applicants, they type a query — “Flow Builder AND Data Cloud” — and the ATS returns the subset that matched.
+When a recruiter opens their queue of 400 applicants, they type a query (“Flow Builder AND Data Cloud”) and the ATS returns the subset that matched.
 The 300+ applicants who didn't include those terms aren't rejected.
 They're invisible.
 That distinction matters.

 What actually gets your resume dropped